jsanant/vmtctl/README.md

 - Clone the repo
 - Edit the `sample-config.toml`
-- Run `make dev` to
+- Run `make dev`, which will
   - Build the binary
   - Generate the multi-tenant endpoints
-    - Populate grafana and vminsert endpoints in `datasource.yml` and `docker-compose.yml` respectively and bring up victoria-metrics clustered version
+  - Populate the vmselect and vminsert endpoints in `datasource.yml` and `docker-compose.yml` files respectively and bring up victoria-metrics clustered version
-- If you only want to generate the endpoints and not run the clustered version, you can run this command:
+- If you want to generate only the endpoints and not run victoria-metrics, you can run this command:

 ```
 ./bin/vmtctl --gen-endpoints